Like it or not, money’s mother tongue is English these days.

-This book is no longer in print, but can be downloaded onto Kindle for a mere $10.
+This book is no longer in print, but can be downloaded onto Kindle.
 The beauty of this book is the cartoons that give the learner a visual for each useful phrase.
 It’s pretty simple and concise and was made with the understanding that “time is money.”

 It kind of goes without saying that you’re going to need a dictionary at times and this one is the most popular.
 Even better, now there’s a 2nd edition with 18,000 sample sentences and an interactive CD-ROM that gives you exam practice.

 Cost: Free.
 Extended version for $8 – $18 per month, $80 -$180 per year